cthist2/CSC_4330/FitTigerLife_ProjectManagementDocument.md

 Objective: To discuss the progress made so far on the application by Spencer and Thomas.

-Outcome:This was a quick meeting to show off the progress made on the application.
+Outcome: This was a quick meeting to show off the progress made on the application.
 The basic framework of a home screen was laid out but most of the buttons shown do nothing.
 Out of the seven buttons shown only 2 out of the 7 actually went to other screens.
 Exercise Tracker had fields to input information that yet to work.
 Features were still getting ironed out as a count-up and a countdown timer were decided on being necessary where one was for cardio and the other for exercise.
 The name “FitTigerLife” was decided upon.

 ## 10/19/16 18:00 PM